sillsdev/SIL.BuildTasks/Documentation/SIL.ReleaseTasks.md

 - `Value` (output parameter): The name of the property that will be set

-- 'FilterEntries': Filters out entries that do not belong to a specific nuget package, when enabled.
+- `FilterEntries`: Filters out entries that do not belong to a specific nuget package, when enabled.

 ### Example